WinsomLow/Cpp-Project-Template/include/README.md

 # include
-Public headers for the project interface.
+Public headers exposed by the repository.